If you’re a perfectionist – and it gets in the way of your productivity – consider this your new mantra.

 Everyone feels this fear, this hesitation – especially those who run their own small businesses.
 Our income depends entirely on our output, and if our output is shit, well, how will we pay the rent?

 But let’s be honest: it’s not as bad as all that.
-And anyway, I’m not suggesting that you ship shit.
+And anyway, I’m not suggesting that you do shit work.
 All I’m saying is that it doesn’t have to be perfect.
-And — forgive me if I’m stating the obvious — it’s impossible to get anywhere near perfect without even testing anything.
+And it’s impossible to get anywhere near perfect without even testing anything.

 So think of it like that: you’re just testing everything, to figure out the best way of doing things.